EricNRodriguez/recoil/README.md

 # Overview

-Recoil is a prototype lightweight UI library that requires no compilation and a heavy focus on fine grained reactivity.
+Recoil is a prototype lightweight UI library that requires no compilation and has a heavy focus on fine grained reactivity.

 The provided packages are all opt-in, allowing as little or as much of the library to be used.